![]() |

 | Saruman's dark tower, Orthanc, by Alan Lee (1991) |

-The game's formula is the same as other Zelda games: explore, adventure, fight, solve puzzles, and collect (items, weapons, heart pieces, rupees, flutes, keys, etc.) As in Link's Awakening, there are a few side-scrolling areas in dungeons, although no Mario enemies this time (a shame).
-They're a bit lackluster, like they were thrown in just because of Link's Awakening.
+The game's formula is the same as other Zelda games: explore, adventure, fight, solve puzzles, and collect (items, weapons, heart pieces, rupees, flutes, keys, etc.) As in Link's Awakening, there are a few (lackluster) side-scrolling areas in dungeons, although no Mario enemies this time (save a few Cheep Cheeps).
 If you have played Link's Awakening or A Link to the Past, expect more of the same.
 This is not a bad thing, as those games are masterpieces: more is more!
 The graphical user interface of both games is almost indistinguishable from Link's Awakening.
 The overworld in that game was a grid of 16x16 screens, and these games are smaller at 14x14.
 A map in the sub-menu helps with navigation.

 The puzzly nature of Oracle of Ages is noticeable.
 I struggled some in the third and sixth dungeons.
 I had to turn off the YouTube video I was listening to and focus on the game to figure out how to proceed!
 As usual, there are switches, one-way paths, and many other gimmicks to operate.
 The sixth dungeon exists in both past and present, and you have to move between the two to complete it.
 If you blow up a wall in the past, it also disappears in the present.
 For people who primarily like the puzzles in Zelda games, this is a real boon!
 The dungeon bosses in Oracle of Ages are also like puzzles.
 It took me a bit, for example, to realize I had to bounce a seed off a wall to hit the third boss, because he disappears as soon as Link faces him!